Vedpatel2708/Portfolio/README.md

 # Portfolio
-This is my personal portfolio website made by html,css,js
+This is my personal portfolio website made by html,css,js and deployed using github pages